truenas/middleware/docs/userguide/index.rst

 |Figure1111a_png|

 .. note::
-   **smartd** will wake up at every
+   **smartd** will wake up at every "Check Interval" configured in Figure 8.10a.
+It will check the times you configured in your tests (described in Figure
-   *Check Interval* configured in Figure 8.10a.
-It will check the times you configured in your tests (described in Figure 4.5a) to see if any tests should be run.
-Since the smallest time increment for a test is an hour (60 minutes), it does not make sense to set a check interval value higher than 60 minutes.
-For example, if you set the check interval for 120 minutes and the smart test to every hour, the test will only be run every 2 hours since the daemon only wakes up every 2 hours.
+   4.5a) to see if any tests should be run.
+Since the smallest time increment for a test is an hour (60 minutes), it does not make sense to set a "Check
+   Interval" value higher than 60 minutes.
+For example, if you set the "Check Interval" for *120* minutes and the smart test to every hour, the test will only be run every 2 hours since the daemon only wakes up every 2 hours.

 Table 11.11a summarizes the options in the S.M.A.R.T configuration screen.